wrengit/Recipe-Book/README.md

 The site was tested with W3 html & css validators.
 Accessabilty was checked with https://wave.webaim.org/.

+### Issues

+Ocassionally, on mobile devices, the recipe card images slightly change width, or sequentially get narrower down the view.
+Refreshing the view resets the images to their proper size.
+This has not been able to be reliably produced, and so the cause is not determined.

 ### Browser compatibility

 The app displays as expected on all browsers tested.

 ### User stories